Dororo (2019 TV series): Plot

 During the Muromachi period, a feudal lord has his newborn son's organs and limbs sacrificed to the twelve demon gods in exchange of prosperity for his people.
 The baby is abandoned but found by the doctor Jukai who specializes in giving people prosthetic limbs.
 Jukai adopts the baby and gives him limbs.
 When the child grows up, he is attacked by demons and develops the ability of seeing their silhouette to fight back.
-After defeating his first enemy, the now teenager regains his ability of feeling pain.
-Jukai names the teenager Hyakkimaru and sends him off on journey to regain his body.
+After defeating his first enemy, the now teenager regains his ability to feel pain.
+Jukai names him Hyakkimaru and he leaves on a journey to regain his body.
 Along the way, Hyakkimaru meets a child named Dororo who decides to follow him, teaching him how to live and fight demons in exchange for food when visiting villages.

 As the duo fight demons, Hyakkimaru recovers his hearing which causes him to fall in love with the young singer, Mio, who had been selling her body to soldiers.
 Believing she is a spy, enemy soldiers kill her and the orphans in her care.
 This ignites a deep rage within Hyakkimaru, and he kills all but one of the soldiers.
-Dororo calms him and gives him a bag of rice from the late girl, which he stores in his clothing.
+Dororo calms him and gives him a bag of rice seeds from the late girl, which he stores in his clothing.
 Hyakkimaru also meets his family: his father Daigo Kagemitsu, his mother Nui no Kata and his younger brother Tahomaru.
 As Daigo fears the land will be destroyed once Hyakkimaru recovers his body, he and his son attempt to kill him without success.
 As Hyakkimaru and Dororo continue their journey, the former becomes obsessed with recovering his body which scares the latter when a village is destroyed.
-Jukai makes his son realize that he needs a person to rely on a person to live to avoid being lost in wrath and Hyakkimaru chooses Dororo who had left him.
-Hyakkimaru follows Dororo who had been captured by bandits to use his father's hidden treasure and in the meantime fight his brother again for a brief time again.
+Jukai makes Hyakkimaru realize that he needs a person to rely on to avoid being lost in wrath and Hyakkimaru chooses Dororo who had left him following a disagreement.
+Hyakkimaru goes to find Dororo who has now been captured by bandits who want to recover Dororo's father's hidden treasure.